Islamorada is a stunning base for enjoying the Keys

 Things to do in Islamorada: Lorelei Cabana Bar and Restaurant, Islamorada, a favorite place to watch sunset.
 (Photo: Anna Blasco)

-The Morada Way district’s center is the historic 1935 Hurricane Monument and the iconic Green Turtle Inn nearby.
+The Morada Way district’s center is the historic 1935 Hurricane Monument and the historic Green Turtle Inn nearby.
 The district stretches along the half-mile section of the Old Highway, which was the only road when the railroad ran down the middle of what is now the Overseas Highway.

 An historic walking tour of Islamorada, available on the free smartphone app “Florida Stories” (Android and iOS), starts at the Green Turtle with tales of early pioneers, the most powerful hurricane to ever strike North America, Red Cross Houses built for survivors, the memorial built to honor the hundreds of victims, and one of the few bona fide pirate stories connected to the island chain.